jjadeseravla/RememberAll/README.md

 As a user,
 So I can see and browse all existing contacts,
 I would like to see a full list of contacts upon opening the app.

+As a user,
+So I can keep my information up to date,
+I would like to be able to update details of an existing contact.

+As a user,
+So I can better remember things about a person,
+I would like to see a narrative of things I know about them on their profile.
 ```